This post was most recently updated on December 23rd, 2022

 According to Nippon India AMC here are the benefits of CPSE ETF:

-- Well-Defined Portfolio: CPSE ETF investment strategy & stock selection is clearly defined; it would replicate the Nifty CPSE Index & invest only in companies forming the index in the same proportion as the underlying index
+- Well-Defined Portfolio: ETF investment strategy & stock selection is clearly defined; it would replicate the Nifty CPSE Index & invest only in companies forming the index in the same proportion as the underlying index

 - Diversification: Buying a single unit currently offers a diversification of 12 stocks in the large CPSE companies